 Hello!
 I’m Keith, and I am the trainer at Good Times Dog Training.
 Our mission is to help people connect with and train their dogs using all positive, force-free methods.
-I do group and private classes in the Kanab and St. George areas in Utah.
+I do group and private classes in the Kanab area in Utah.

 I have been passionate about animals ever since I can remember.
 When I was 8, my family adopted our first dog, a mutt with a heart of gold, named Smudge.
 She quickly became my best friend and constant companion.
 We hiked through the woods and marshes together, biked over to my friends’ houses together (I shudder now to think of her running next to my bike on roads!!!!), and spent almost all my free time together.